andrasq/qlogger/README.md

 #### filters.getTimestamp( )

-Return the current millisecond timestamp, like `Date.now()`.
-The current timestamp is cached and reused, with a timeout set to invalidate it when it expires.
+Return the current millisecond timestamp, like `new Date().getTime()`.
+The current timestamp is cached and reused, with a `setTimeout` to invalidate it when it expires.
 If the event loop is blocked, the next few timestamps fetched may be stale (up to 50).
-Yielding to the event loop with an asynchronous callback, setTimeout of setImmediate will refresh the timestamp.
+Yielding to the event loop with an asynchronous callback, `setTimeout` or `setImmediate` will refresh the timestamp.

 #### filters.getTimestampAsync( callback(err, ms) )